Where to Run

 Time to drive from Coffs Harbour: 20 minutes

-Description: Starting at Dingo Creek Waterhole, this route follows the main forest road for 2km before turning right.
-You will then cross a creek, and see a small waterfall with a plunge pool – one of many known collectively as ‘Magic Pools’.
+You will then cross a creek, and to your left see a small waterfall with a plunge pool – one of many known collectively as ‘Magic Pools’.
 At 4km, take the left hand trail and you will reach an old wooden bridge.
-After taking care to cross the bridge, turn right to cross a creek and when you can hear Fig Tree Falls look for a small track off to the right to go to the base.
+After crossing the creek under the old wooden bridge, turn right to cross another creek and when you can hear Fig Tree Falls look for a small track off to the right to go to the base.
 Return the same way.

 Do not drive beyond Dingo Creek Waterhole to either Magic Pools or Fig Tree Falls as the tracks are damaged.
 Load the route on watch or phone as there are no signs.
+This area is very muddy after lots of rain and attracts leeches.

 #7 Promised Land